 Stroll Through Cascade Gardens

 One of the most romantic and simple things you can do with your sweetheart is take a stroll around Downtown Banff.
-On your make sure to head to the end of Banff Ave and take a walk through the beautiful gardens.
+Make sure to head to the end of Banff Ave and take a walk through the beautiful Cascade Gardens.

 Ride a Horse Through Canada’s First Park

 One of the best things to do in Banff in the summer is hop on a horseback and get deep into Banff.
-It’s a huge park that very little people really get out to, most stick to the main sites.
+It’s a huge park that very few people get out to; most stick to the main sites.
 But having a horse will help you get far back into some unknown passes.
-Now you can either book an hour or some sort of half day adventure, but for something truly unique that you can’t do anywhere else in the world you should really try and get on an overnight trip with Banff Trail Riders.
+Now you can either book an hour or some sort of half-day adventure, but for something truly unique that you can’t do anywhere else in the world, you should really try and get on an overnight trip with Banff Trail Riders.